tphiepbk/DADN_Smart_Farm_System/README.md

 ## AIO_Key
 * When the aio_key on AdaFruit server changes, just change the aio_key variable in file "public/javascripts/aio_key.js" and "db/get_data.js"

+## Bonus Feature
+* Open another VSCode editor in folder "flask_server", choose Python interpreter then run the server app
+* Smart farm system will send data to Flask server, Flask server will use model trained by Google Colab to predict the value

+<ins>***Note***</ins>: We have to install Flask (using pip) to run the server

 ## About

 ***Powered by FWB Team***: